-All petitions for appointment of a conservator must state whether there is presently a conservator appointed under the Lanterman-Petris-Short (LPS) Act (Welfare and Institutions Code, Part I of Division 5 beginning with section 5000).
+All petitions for appointment of a conservator must state whether there is presently a conservator appointed under the Lanterman-Petris-Short (LPS) Act (Welf. & Inst.
+Code § 5000 et seq.).
 If an LPS conservatorship exists, notice must be given to the LPS conservator and counsel representing the LPS conservatee.